 To maintain our status as a REIT, we are not permitted to operate or manage any of our hotels.
 As a result, we, through our taxable REIT subsidiaries, have entered into management agreements with third-party managers to operate our hotels.
 For this reason, we are unable to directly implement strategic business decisions with respect to the daily operation and marketing of our hotels, such as decisions with respect to the setting of room rates, food and beverage pricing and certain similar matters.
 Although we consult with our hotel operators with respect to strategic business plans, the hotel operators are under no obligation to implement any of our recommendations with respect to these matters.
-While we monitor the hotel managers' performance, we have limited recourse under our management agreements if we believe that the hotel managers fail to provide quality services and amenities or if they or their affiliates fail to maintain a quality brand name.
+While we monitor the hotel managers' performance, we have limited recourse under our management agreements if we believe that the hotel managers are not performing adequately.
+The cash flow from our hotels may be affected adversely if our managers fail to provide quality services and amenities or if they or their affiliates fail to maintain a quality brand name.
 Because our management agreements are long-term in nature, we also may not be able to terminate these agreements if we believe the manager is not performing adequately.